enenra/ARMCO-Star-Wars-Project/README.md

 # Work folders
 Github specifically ignores all data inside `\[repository]\[mod-subfolder]\OriginalContent\`.
 Feel free to place any working files (such as FBX, etc.) within those folders.
 They will not be synchronized.

+# Updating
+If any changes are made to any file on github, simply open Github Desktop and click the "Fetch Origin"-button, and then click again for "Pull origin".
+That will synchronize any changes to your local folder and you will be able to test the latest changes without having to update a workshop mod.